ResumeToolsResources

 Tech Innovations Inc.

-• Led a team to integrate new technologies, reducing project completion time by 15%.
+• Led a cross-functional team to implement a new CRM system, cutting customer onboarding time by 30%.

 Transition Manager